-For a number of years IRLI, in partnership with the Law Society of South Africa (LSSA), has provided substantive training in Commercial Law to lawyers from historically disadvantaged backgrounds in South Africa.
-The course runs twice a year, moving throughout South Africa – Pretoria, Durban, East London and Cape Town.
-It is taught by experienced Irish and South African lawyers over a six day period.
-Intensive tuition is provided through lectures, workshops, seminars, video and role-play.
-At the end of each course, the participants take a written examination and those who pass receive a certificate.
-Four participants are then selected on merit to undertake commercial law training with a large commercial firm in Ireland.
+Since 2002 IRLI, in partnership with the Law Society of South Africa (LSSA), has provided substantive training in Commercial Law to lawyers from historically disadvantaged backgrounds in South Africa.
+Intensive tuition is provided by experienced Irish and South African lawyers through lectures, workshops, seminars, video and role-play.
+At the end of the course, the participants take a written examination and those who pass receive a certificate.
+Three/four participants are then selected on merit to undertake commercial law training with a large commercial firm in Ireland.

 With little prominence given to commercial law during formal legal training in South Africa, and with little opportunity for lawyers from rural or disadvantaged backgrounds to subsequently break into the commercial law arena, participants have expressed sincere gratitude for the focus of this course on building confidence and knowledge.
 Participants have used the training as a springboard for expanding their practice or securing a better job.
 This has particular significance in isolated areas where lawyers can in turn use their knowledge to encourage greater contribution to the market economy and provide valuable legal assistance to local businesses.